 How to Solve for Properties and Proofs of the Projection of Vectors for Calculus

 Sometimes as we analyze vectors we are interested in finding out the individual components of a vector and where they are in relation to another but different vector.
 We may need to know how much each part points away from another vector and how much is along-side it.
 When we look at how much of a vector component is parallel to another vector, we are looking at the projection of that vector.
-Take a look at the following setup.
+Take a look at the following setup to see how this plays out.

 If I have two non-zero vectors a and b, I can break a down into the components c1 and c2 so that a = c1 + c2.
 These components are special because c1 is parallel to b and c2 is orthogonal to b.
 Because c1 lies on b we say that it is the component of a onto b, or that the projection of a onto b is c1.
 We notate this as